yavorsky/Bump/README.md

 Type: *Array*, Default: `["dependencies", "devDependencies", "peerDependencies"]`

-Field name, where SublimeBump will search and show latest version for current package.
+Field name, where Bump will search and show latest version for current package.

 #### supported_filenames

 Type: *Array*, Default: `["package.json"]`

-Name of the files when SublimeBump will watch out for your cursor.
+Name of the files when Bump will watch out for your cursor.
 We haven't universal parser for all formats, but with json files it does its work.

 ## Key Bindings

-SublimeBump has pre-defined keyboard shortcuts.
+Bump has pre-defined keyboard shortcuts.
 For now, it format package value on the line with the cursor.

 | Command          | Linux & Windows | MacOS          |
 | ---------------- | --------------- | -------------- |